Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 2x $157

-Topics in the 4 Live 90-Minute Webinars
+Topics in the 4 Modules

-Live Webinar 1:Understanding the Landscape of Betrayal trauma (90 minutes)
+Module 1:Understanding the Landscape of Betrayal trauma (90 minutes)

-Live Webinar 1: Understanding the Landscape of Betrayal Trauma (90 minutes)
+Module 1: Understanding the Landscape of Betrayal Trauma (90 minutes)

 • Introduction to betrayal trauma in couples therapy

-• Types of betrayal beyond affairs (eg., financial, emotional, gaslighting, etc.)
+• Types of betrayal beyond affairs (e.g., financial, emotional, gaslighting, etc.)

 • The “DICE” effect: Discovery of Information that Changes Everything

-• PTSD-like symptoms in the Discovery Partner (DP)
+• PTSD-like symptoms in the betrayed partner

 • Attachment styles and betrayal patterns (avoidant, anxious, disorganized)